 WHAT DOES A UNION DO?

-Unions work to protect and to advance the wages and working conditions of their members.
+The SDA works to protect and to advance the wages and working conditions of our members in retail, fast food, warehousing, modelling and hair and beauty.

 Unions negotiate for improvements to members working conditions through the award system and through enterprise bargaining to create enterprise agreements (sometimes known as EBAs), Unions help to ensure that employers comply with these agreements and awards.